Are you looking for a flexible, part-time job at Concordia? Are you interested in contributing to an inclusive and accessible campus community?

 Accessibility services positions help to reduce barriers and facilitate learning access for students registered with the ACSD.

-Courses are being held online and in-person.
-Access to online lectures will be made available to you through Moodle or eConcordia.
+Courses are being held in-person and online.
+Access to online lectures will be made available to you through Moodle or eConcordia as necessary.

 Details concerning the measures the university has put in place to support the gradual, safe and healthy return of our community members to campus can be found on Concordia’s Roadmap to a Safe Return.